phax/ph-diver/README.md

 # News and Noteworthy

-* v1.0.2 - work in progress
+* v1.0.2 - 2023-12-12
-    * Restricted VESID part maximum length to 64
+    * Restricted VESID part maximum lengths - defaults to 64 but customizable via `VESIDSettings`.
 * v1.0.1 - 2023-11-07
     * Added support for a "Table of contents" per Group ID and Artefact ID.
 * v1.0.0 - 2023-09-13